felipe-clark/gpu_slic/README.md

 * Felipe Sander Pereira Clark
 * Harika Gaggara

+You can learn more about this project here: https://youtu.be/cDfFRGXyGNg

 ## Goal
 Implement the Simple Linear Iterative Clustering algorithm for super pixels using CUDA on an NVIDIA GTX-980.